skalarproduktraum/phd-thesis/chapters/design-and-architecture.md

 ### Rendering with Vulkan

+Here it should be emphasised again that Vulkan provides much leaner, close-to-metal access to the GPU's resources.
+It is therefore more verbose, but does not do as much validation as OpenGL during runtime.

+Instead in Vulkan, a _validation layer_ provides guidance to adherance to the standard.
+While in OpenGL, all state and state changes are continiously checked for sanity, incurring a performance hit, Vulkan skips these checks, and outsources them to validation layers, that may be activated during startup, and usually only used during development or debugging.
+Compared to OpenGL error messages, Vulkan validation layers provide highly detailed error messages, thus enabling the developer to quickly pinpoint the source of a problem.

-When using OpenGL, the initialisation of the renderer proceeds in the following way:
+When using Vulkan, the initialisation of the renderer proceeds in the following way:

 1. the presence of a virtual reality HMD is checked, and window dimensions set accordingly.
 2. The `RenderConfig` is parsed from a render config YAML file.
-3. The renderer checks whether the user has requested the activation of validation layers[^layernote], and activates them if indicated.
+3. The renderer checks whether the user has requested the activation of validation layers, and activates them if indicated.
 4. the renderer checks whether the output will be embedded in a `SceneryPanel`.
 If this is not the case, the renderer will request surface rendering extensions, and create a _Vulkan instance_[^instancenote], if not, the instance will be created without the extensions.
 Further extensions might be required by the presence of an HMD, e.g. for memory sharing.
 5. A `VulkanDevice`[^devicenote] is created, the renderer defaults to the first device found, but this can be overridden by the user.
 6. A device queue[^queuenote] is created.